-This multiplex has 16 screens for your viewing pleasure.
+This massive multiplex has 24 screens for your viewing pleasure and is situated in the formidable Quail Springs Mall.
 For a more enjoyable experience, sit back and relax with popcorn and a soda from the refreshment stand.
 For film times, ticket prices and further information please call or see their website.

 This second Starplex, situated in Northpark Mall, is one of two discount theaters in Oklahoma City.
 Both movie ticket prices and concession prices are more than reasonable - $1 hotdogs! - ensuring that loyal customers keep coming back.
 Enjoy the latest releases with your friends or family without having to worry about the impact on your wallet.
 Check the website for details of upcoming shows.

 Oklahoma City Ballet is Oklahoma City's professional ballet company.
 Providing outstanding performances and educational experiences to the community, Oklahoma City Ballet continues to enrich Oklahoma's cultural landscape.
 Performances are held at the beautiful Civic Center Music Hall in downtown Oklahoma City.
 Shows vary from season to season, encompassing a mix of traditional and contemporary pieces, but the year always closes with “The Nutcracker,” a perennial holiday favorite.